Caiocesar173/laravel-utils/README.md

 ```
     #Bolth the AUTHENTICATION and PERMISSION need to bee enable to work
-    UTILS_AUTHENTICATION_ENABLE = TRUE #Enables the JWT authentication
+    UTILS_AUTHENTICATION_ENABLE = TRUE #Enables the passport authentication
-    UTILS_PERMISSION_ENABLE = TRUE #Uses the JWT Setup and permissions for generating and  validate permissions
+    UTILS_PERMISSION_ENABLE = TRUE #Uses the passport Setup and permissions for generating and  validate permissions

     UTILS_STUATION_ENABLE = TRUE #Basic statuses for all the controllers.
     UTILS_BUSINESSUNIT_ENABLE = TRUE